param108/MazeRunner/README.md

 Simple use of commands and importance of sequence in commands.

 2. lesson 2: loops
 I told my daughter about simple range based for loops and she decided how many steps are required.
-The file `first.py` is her solution to the first problem.
+The file `first.py` is her solution to the first problem (maze2a.txt).